Understand how to support your business and workforce through this global health emergency

 The scheme covers all types of employment contracts, including full and part-time employees, and employees on agency, flexible and zero-hour contracts.
 It applies to employees whose periods of sickness started on or after 13 March 2020 and who are unable to work because they:

 Businesses with 250 employees or less can reclaim the SSP paid for sickness due to coronavirus.
+How do the statutory sick pay (SSP) and fit note schemes operate during the coronavirus pandemic?
 The employers must be claiming for an employee who is eligible for sick pay due to coronavirus and have:

 - a PAYE payroll scheme that started on or before 28 February 2020; and